the rosecast! AS 1 signed (c) @stewgetsbuckets-1.JPG

 I am so proud to be from where they’re from, to call them friends.

 And not that I have to tell you, but I wear it on my sleeve… or better yet, my chest.
 I sport Rosecast hoodies in airports, all over the world, and then I give them away.
 I ‘follow’ or subscribe on peoples phones.
 I randomly ask people if they watch the Bachelor, even though I do not.
+I’ve slap stickers everywhere from the Midwest to Italy to Switzerland (pictured below).
 Every month is refer-a-friend month.

 I listen loudly anywhere it can be done.
 Because I am so proud of them.